Shawshank-Smile/PYTSDA-TDengine/README.md

 ##

 **PYTSDA-TDengine** is an end-to end time series data analysis **Python** system with **TDengine**.
-PyODDS provides algorithms which meet the demands for users in time series data analysis fields, w/wo data science or machine learning background.
-PyODDS gives the ability to execute machine learning algorithms in-database without moving data out of the database server or over the network.
+PYTSDA-TDengine provides algorithms which meet the demands for users in time series data analysis fields, w/wo data science or machine learning background.
+PYTSDA-TDengine gives the ability to execute machine learning algorithms in-database without moving data out of the database server or over the network.
 It also provides access to a wide range of time series data analysis algorithms, including statistical analysis and more recent deep learning based approaches.

-PyODDS is featured for:
+PYTSDA-TDengine is featured for:

   - **Full Stack Service** which supports operations and maintenances from light-weight SQL based database to back-end machine learning algorithms and makes the throughput speed faster;